Deepak8519M/4thYear-Proj-Trial/analyzer.md

 Loader2,
 ArrowRight,
 ShieldAlert,
-Search
+Search,
+Printer,
+ChevronRight,
+Stethoscope
 } from 'lucide-react';

 // --- Configuration & Constants ---
-const apiKey = ""; // Provided by environment
+const apiKey = "";
 const MODEL_NAME = "gemini-2.5-flash-preview-09-2025";

 const SYSTEM_PROMPT = `
-You are a medical report analysis assistant.
-Your task is to extract data from medical test images (blood tests, lab reports, etc.) and provide a structured, easy-to-understand summary.
+You are a professional medical report analysis assistant.
+Your task is to extract data from medical test images and provide a structured JSON response.

-Your response MUST follow this structure:

-1. **Report Overview**: Patient info (if visible, sanitized), date, and type of test.
-2. **Key Findings**: List specific biomarkers or values that are outside of reference ranges.
-3. **General Interpretation**: Explain what these markers typically indicate in plain language.
-4. **Actionable Suggestions**: Suggest lifestyle changes or specific questions the user should ask their doctor.
+Analyze the image and return a JSON object with this exact structure:
+{
+"overview": {
+"patientName": "Extracted name or 'Not specified'", "date": "Date of test",
+"reportType": "e.g., Complete Blood Count, Lipid Profile" },
+"biomarkers": [
+{
+"name": "Biomarker name",
+"value": "Value with unit",
+"range": "Reference range",
+"status": "Normal" | "High" | "Low",
+"note": "Short explanation of what this specific marker means" }
+],
+"interpretation": "A professional summary of the findings in plain language.", "actionableSteps": ["Suggestion 1", "Suggestion 2"], "disclaimer": "AI-generated summary for informational purposes only.
+Consult a physician."
+}

-IMPORTANT RULES:
+RULES:

-- ALWAYS include a prominent medical disclaimer stating you are an AI, not a doctor.
-- Do NOT provide a definitive diagnosis (e.g., say "Values may suggest anemia" instead of "You have anemia").
-- If values are normal, emphasize that.
+- Be extremely precise with numerical values and units.
+- Compare values against the provided reference ranges in the image to determine status.
+- If a value is missing or illegible, omit that biomarker.
-- Use clear, professional, and empathetic tone.
+- Maintain a professional and helpful tone.
   `;

 const App = () => {